HazardousPeach/hazardouspeach.github.io/_posts/2017-04-27-herbgrind-1-the-float-machine.md

 However, before we do that, let's make one more modification to the machine.
 In a real computer, not all calculation is done in floating point.
-There are also more integer like types, that do almost everything in your computer.
+There are also more integer-like types, that do almost everything in your computer.
 Even though you can technically emulate these with floats, we'll add integers to the float machine, so that we can talk about the distinction between code that deals with floating